Lost-Outpost/Telsera/README.md

 ![Image 0.5](https://i.imgur.com/zAXelVv.png)

-3. Click that and you'll be set to play!
-Do not click on the Unlock button that pops up once the game is running.
-It may take a while to open, so please be patient.
+3. Click that and you'll be set to play! **Do not click on the "Unlock" button that pops up once the game is running.** It may take a while to open, so please be patient.

 ### Problems with Wabbajack